-Joe Noreña practices commercial litigation, focusing on white collar matters and securities litigation and regulatory matters.
-Joe's experience includes researching and drafting motions, preparing for and conducting witness interviews, and participating in trial preparation.
-Joe has experience representing clients in internal investigations, as well as defending clients in investigations and enforcement matters before the U.S. Department of Justice (DOJ) and the Securities and Exchange Commission (SEC).
+Joe Noreña practices commercial litigation, having participated in securities, antitrust, civil and criminal fraud, and other matters for clients across the country.
+Joe's experience includes drafting pleadings, motions, and discovery and participating in trial preparation.
+Joe also has served as lead defense counsel in over a dozen cases arising under the Fair Credit Reporting Act (FCRA).
+In addition, Joe has experience representing clients in internal investigations, as well as defending clients in investigations before the Securities and Exchange Commission (SEC).

 Joe maintains an active pro bono practice.
 He represents clients in asylum proceedings, and he also represents veterans seeking benefits from the U.S. Department of Veterans Affairs.